Biden Says He's ‘Bringing Back the Pros' for Virus Briefings

 Asked by CNN last week if the lack of candor from the Trump administration about the virus had cost lives, Dr. Anthony Fauci, the nation's top infectious disease expert, replied, “You know, it very likely did.”

-The Trump administration ended the practice of regular scientific briefings early on in the pandemic, after Trump expressed anger over the dire warnings of Centers for Disease Control and Prevention Dr. Nancy Messonnier in February about the threat from the virus.
+The Trump administration ended the practice of regular scientific briefings early in the pandemic, after Trump expressed anger over dire warnings about the virus by Dr. Nancy Messonnier, the Centers for Disease Control and Prevention's immunization and respiratory director who is leading the agency's COVID-19 efforts.

 Trump later told journalist Bob Woodward that he had been “playing it down” to avoid creating panic about the virus.
 Aides said he also was trying to protect the economy to boost his reelection prospects.